ParthGandhiNUS/tp/docs/DeveloperGuide.md

 This text file is created locally on the users' computer for easy access and retrieval.

-Currently there is a polling system set in place where every change in the list of students (eg, addition, deletion, modification) would override the current working text file on the users' computer.
+Currently, there is a polling system set in place where every change in the list of students (eg, addition, deletion, modification) will override the current working text file on the users' computer.

 As stated above, all the names and attributes associated with each student will be saved to the main text file, named Student_Information.txt.

 If the user chooses to archive a student, it would be saved to an archive file, named student_archive.txt.
 If the user chooses to unarchive a student, the student will be re-added to the student list and consequently be written to the main text file.

-The two text files are will be created under a directory called data, in which two separate file paths will be created if it is not already found on the user's desktop.
+The two text files will be created under a directory called data, in which two separate file paths will be created if it is not already found on the user's desktop.

 ![DataStoringObjectDiagramUML](./diagrams/src/DataStoring/ObjectDiagram.png)